-The EKM platform is built specifically to help business of all sizes build an ecommerce website by combining a range of ecommerce features and highly rated customer support.
-Wix on the other hand is primarily a website builder that allows it users to sell online, with the Wix Stores App and is focused on small online businesses.
+EKM is a purpose built ecommerce platform with a range of plans to accommodate business of all sizes backed up by highly rated customer support.
+Wix is primarily a website builder, but the Wix Stores App allows users to add ecommerce functionality and is focused on small online businesses.

 Disclosure – this post contains affiliate links, which means that if you sign up to services via a link in this post, I do receive a small commission.
 BUT and I cannot stress this enough, in no way does this influence my review of either platform, if I don’t like something then I will say so!

 To make this comparison as fair as possible, I have chosen the plans that are the closest in terms of pricing across the two platforms.
 This is the EKM Basic package, which is their entry level one and the Wix VIP package, which is their most expensive ecommerce package.

 Up to 500 Products

 86 Free Themes